 There are various funding schemes available both to UK and international students.
-Details of the main sources of funding are availble here.
-For all but the QMUL Principal's Studentship scheme, you need to apply separately to the funder.
+Details of the main sources of funding are available on our postgraduate research funding page.
+For most scholarships, you need to apply separately to the funder.
 Most funders will expect you have secured an offer of admission from QMUL before you apply for funding.